annotation/stam-tools/README.md

 * ``stam print``     - Output the text of any resources in the model.
 * ``stam query`` or ``stam export``  -  Query the annotation store and export the output in tabular form to a simple TSV (Tab Separated Values) format.
 This is not lossless but provides a decent view on the data.
 It provides a lot of flexibility by allowing you to configure the output columns as you see fit.
 * ``stam validate``  - Validate a STAM model.
-* ``stam save``      - Write a STAM model to file(s).
-This can be used to switch between STAM JSON and STAM CSV output, based on the extension.
 * ``stam tag``       - Regular-expression based tagger on plain text.
 * ``stam view``      - View annotations as queried by outputting to HTML (or ANSI coloured text).